paguilar/br-pbuilder/README.md

 - glib2
 - python (version 3)

+### Compatibility

+Currently, br-pbuilder suppports Buildroot 2022.02 or later.

 ## How to use it

-There are two alternatives:

-1. Download the fork of Buildroot that already includes br-pbuilder
+1. Download Buildroot
-2. Patch Buildroot if it was previously downloaded

-Currently, the second alternative is preferred.

-### Download the fork of Buildroot
+Download Buildroot from its [official site](https://buildroot.org/).

-Download it from this [link](https://github.com/paguilar/buildroot) and when building, instead of using *make*, use *make pbuilder*.

-Please note that the second alternative is currenlty preferred.

-### Patch Buildroot

-If Buildroot is already present in the host, follow these steps to use br-pbuilder with the current installation.
+If it's already present in the host, skip this step.

-1. Download br-pbuilder:
+2. Download br-pbuilder

 ```
 git clone https://github.com/paguilar/br-pbuilder.git
 ```

-2. Patch Buildroot:
+3. Patch Buildroot

 Since br-pbuilder is invoked as a target from Buildroot's Makefile, the main Makefile and some scripts need to be patched.